Every blonde needs a purple shampoo to combat the brassy devil.

 Other solutions you can try to fix the green tinge in your hair …

-Such shampoos are often prescribed to swimmers as they contain EDTA, an active ingredient that neutralizes metal ions in water.
+Such shampoos are often prescribed to swimmers because they are excellent for neutralizing metal ions in water.

 Chelating shampoos can effectively wash away minerals, chlorine, and metals picked up by your hair, which leaves your hair clean and free of the dirty green tint.